-Susan Melrose, M ès L, DEA (Universite de Paris III), Doctorat (Sorbonne Nlle) is Professor of Performance Arts and Research Convenor, Performing Arts, in the School of Arts, Middlesex University.
+Susan Melrose, M ès L, DEA (Universite de Paris III), Doctorat (Sorbonne Nlle) is Emeritus Professor of Performing Arts in the School of Arts and Creative Industries, Middlesex University.
 After completing doctoral research in performance analysis at the Sorbonne (Nlle) in the early 1980s she established and ran postgraduate profession/vocation-linked theatre and performance studies courses at Central School of Speech and Drama and Rose Bruford College London.
 She has taught at universities in Turkey, France, Tunisia and Australia.

 Her support for the wider acknowledgement of the complex-knowledge-status and aesthetic ownership of professional artists and their work has driven much of her teaching and research practice over the past ten years.
 In a number of different publications, including R Butcher and S Melrose (eds), Rosemary Butcher: Choreography, Collisions and Collaborations, Middlesex University Press, 2005, she questions the appropriateness of certain discourse-apparatus-driven approaches to the analysis of performance, performance-making practices and expert practitioners.